 De facto is different.
 Women who know their right to gender equity, and try to exercise their rights, to correct wrongs done to them and protest violations of their rights, are commonly subject to retaliation.
 Retaliation ranges from damning with faint praise, untrue and unfair evaluation, diagnoses that discredit, disparagement, exclusion, disadvantage, de facto discrimination, blacklisting, character assassination, firing, loss of livelihood, and loss of profession, through to include, tragically, loss of life.
 All of the women who suffer such retaliation are directly harmed by this unethical conduct, often indelibly for a lifetime.
 This is inexcusable and unjustifiable.
 Retaliatory conduct is repugnant, unethical and unlawful.
 Therefore, these practices, and the policies that enable them, must stop, and serious negative consequences be created for those who choose to retaliate and do harm.

-A hostile work environment impedes the optimum development of human potential.
-AMWA holds the position that there must be zero tolerance of gender stereotyping, gendered harassment, disparities in compensation, disparities in access to career development resources, the creation of a hostile work or learning environment.
+A hostile work environment impedes the optimum development of human potential, and AMWA holds the position that there must be zero tolerance of gender stereotyping, gendered harassment, disparities in compensation, disparities in access to career development resources, and the creation of a hostile work or learning environment.
 Furthermore, it’s worth considering whether can you be rejected for being overqualified, as this too can impact the fair and inclusive growth of human potential in the workplace.
 If you’re battling prejudice in the work domain, consider hiring an employment lawyer for legal help.

 It is the position of AMWA that it is the duty of all persons in the medical establishment of America, in every position and functional capacity, to ensure gender equity is a living reality for all women and men.